Uchen script: Style

 The Tibetan script is based on Indic-Brahmi scripts of the time; that is the alphabets and scripts emerging from India.
-In form, the script includes thirty consonant, and vowel variants which are written above or below the constant.
+In form, the script includes thirty consonant, and vowel variants which are written above or below the consonant.
 In style it is written horizontally left to right and is semi-syllabic when read aloud.
 These letters can be stacked in order to create a syllable, or small group of letters, that is a section of the full word.

 Tibetan and Bhutan written scripts that use the Tibetan language, have been grouped into two categories.